Margaret Boyd: Career

 Boyd first educated at Roedean School, a girl's public school in Sussex, and then at Berkhamsted School until the start of the Second World War.
 During the war, she motorcycled daily to Ashridge Hospital in Ashridge House close to Berkhamsted, working as a qualified physiotherapist there.
-In 1944, Boyd returned to Wycombe Abbey as a teacher who headed physical education and then as a housemistress until she retired from the school in 1975, although there were occassional staff shortages that required her involvement in teaching.
+In 1944, Boyd returned to Wycombe Abbey as a teacher who headed physical education and then as a housemistress until she retired from the school in 1975, although there were occasional staff shortages that required her involvement in teaching.
 She was the co-ordinator the school appeal, was the head of careers advice, organised the sixth form social work in High Wycombe and had a major role in the seniors (old girls') association.

 She played lacrosse as a defence wing, firstly for Bedford College and later for Boxmoor Ladies.
 In 1934, Boyd was chosen for the East Ladies Lacrosse Association and the England women's lacrosse team.
 She was the England national captain from 1938 until she retired from playing in 1951.
-In wartime, Boyd placed advertisements in The Times newspaper that saw lacrosse equipment delivered to schools struggling with supplies and organised coaching sessions for women's service teams in her local area as well as formed "The Occassionals" team. she established the annual five-day national schools' tournament that took place at the conclusion of each season, and in 1949, played on the first official tour to the United States as well as coaching the England touring team.
+In wartime, Boyd placed advertisements in The Times newspaper that saw lacrosse equipment delivered to schools struggling with supplies and organised coaching sessions for women's service teams in her local area as well as formed "The Occasionals" team. she established the annual five-day national schools' tournament that took place at the conclusion of each season, and in 1949, played on the first official tour to the United States as well as coaching the England touring team.

 After she retired from international play, she worked at Winsor School in Boston for three years starting in 1952.
 Boyd also began coaching lacrosse in Maine and returned there annually on more than twenty trips for more than two decades to coach in summer camps and encouraged other British coaches and players to do likewise; Boyd also coached across the wide range of the East Coast of the United States with clinics she provided to girls, and established a basis for women's lacrosse in the country and brought it to Merestead Camp in Maine.
 Boyd also coached lacrosse in Wales.
-When she returned to Britain, she became an lacrosse administrator, serving as vice-president of the English Women's Lacrosse Association between 1955 and 1966 and was its president from 1966 to 1972.
+When she returned to Britain, she became a lacrosse administrator, serving as vice-president of the English Women's Lacrosse Association between 1955 and 1966 and was its president from 1966 to 1972.
 In 1959, Boyd authored the book Lacrosse - Playing and Coaching.
 In 1969, Boyd took a combined British and United States lacrosse team that she organized and managed team—the Pioneers-for their first overseas tour to Australia.
 They held exhibition matches in Australia, Japan, Hong Kong, New Zealand and the Netherlands.

 She founded the International Federation of Women's Lacrosse Associations (today World Lacrosse) in Williamsburg, Virginia in April 1972 and was the organisation's first president before becoming an honorary member.
 Boyd was an honorary member of the United States Women's Lacrosse Association.
 She played golf and bridge.